A guide to working alone.

 - Don't be in break room stay up front.

-- Communication is the key to multitasking so you can handle
+- Communication with customers is the key so you

-multiple customers and orders.
-Continually inform customers where
+can handle multiple customers and orders.
+Continually inform

-clearing this table, I'll be right with you, having coffee?"
+coffee?"; "I'm just clearing this table, I'll be right with

-POS system before preparing them just like if there are two workers.
+them through the POS system before preparing them just like if there

-- * In getting payment up front, explain "I'm on duty alone
+- In getting payment up front, explain "I'm on

-right now, my coworker stepped away for a moment, so I'm also
+duty alone right now, my coworker stepped away for a moment,

 Meal Break and Your Employee Meal